KaustubhKasture/BCG-PowerCo-Churn/README.md

 ### Modeling and Observations

-Using RandomForrest Classifier has given below results:
+Using RandomForrestClassifier has given below results: \
-True positives: 20
+True positives: 20 \
-False positives: 4
+False positives: 4 \
-True negatives: 3282
+True negatives: 3282 \
 False negatives: 346

-Accuracy: 0.9041621029572837(90%)
+Accuracy: 0.9041621029572837(90%) \
-Precision: 0.8333333333333334
+Precision: 0.8333333333333334 \
 Recall: 0.0546448087431694

-**Note**:Scores can varry a little after each execution cycle of code.
+**Note**:Scores can varry a little, after each execution cycle of code.

 Although the model's accuracy is good at predicting true negatives, the overall accuracy for true positives is poor due to a class imbalance in the churn feature.
 However, this model allows us to address our main hypothesis through the important_features_ factor.